Free leaf mulch and compost

 - Downtown Residents Association via the Yates Street Community Garden

 Get tips from our local leaf expert.
 Does he look familiar?

-Each fall, the City of Victoria collects approximately 7,000 tonnes of leaves from over 40,000 trees.
+Each fall, the City collects approximately 7,000 tonnes of leaves from over 40,000 trees.
 Inclement weather and a late leaf drop are defining factors in how quickly staff can collect the leaves.
 Traffic patterns, school zones, road conditions, noise levels, areas prone to flooding and the types of trees on each street are taken into consideration when designing the leaf pick-up schedule.

 First, the City focuses on collecting leaves from parks, sports fields, medians, parking lots, tennis courts and streets.
 Crews also ensure intersections and sidewalks remain clear for pedestrians.